Task forces have assembled off Rukus Islands.

 Army forces are landed near Malabang, Parang, and Cotabato on Mindanao, P.I.

 Apr 18.
-War correspondent Ernie Pyle killed by machine gun fire on Ie Shima.
+Famed war correspondent Ernie Pyle killed by machine gun fire on Ie Shima off Okinawa.

 European Theater troops and supplies redirected to Pacific.